 Maybe this will explain why....

-I stitched those stringy scraps onto cardstock, "quilted" them and then cut them to fit onto the fronts of some tiny blank notecards.
-For some I left the raw edges exposed,
+I stitched those stringy scraps onto cardstock, "quilted" them and then cut them to fit onto the fronts of some tiny blank notecards I purchased.
+For some of the cards, I left the raw fabric edges exposed,

-while on others, I pieced to hide the fraying edges.
+while on others, I sewed the strips to hide the fraying edges.

 Now I have a collection of unique fabric happy notecards to use.

 So am I crazy?
 No, on second thought, don't answer that!
 LOL

 If you love these scrappy notecards, you might also enjoy my other posts showing more scrappy notecards AND scrappy gift tags (which can be made quick and easy with a gift tag die) !

 - Scrappy tree tags

 - Scrap fabric gift tags

 - Fussy cut fabric + lace scraps + button notecards